-UK's May in showdown with Parliament as Brexit debate opens
+EU court adviser: Britain could change its mind on Brexit

+The advice gives British advocates of staying in the EU hope that the 2016 decision to leave can still be overturned.
+The EU Commission and Council are against a unilateral revocation of a decision to leave and have called for additional unanimous agreement of the remaining.

+The case comes as pressure builds from Brexit opponents for a second referendum on the decision to leave the bloc.

-LONDON (AP) — British Prime Minister Theresa May is putting the fate of her Brexit deal in Parliament's hands, saying lawmakers must back it to deliver on voters' 2016 decision to leave the European Union and "create a new role for our country in the world."
+In London, British Prime Minister Theresa May is putting the fate of her Brexit deal in Parliament's hands, saying lawmakers must back it to deliver on voters' 2016 decision to leave the European Union and "create a new role for our country in the world."

 May is due to address Parliament Tuesday, opening five days of debate before a Dec.
 11 vote on the divorce agreement.